Lion’s mane mushroom recipe

 Lion’s Mane Mushroom “Steaks” with Balsamic Glaze

 Ready to wow your dinner guests?
 These mushroom steaks are a showstopper.
 Start by reducing big lion’s mane mushrooms into thick pieces.
-Sear them in a hot pan with butter till golden on each side, then set aside.
-Mix balsamic vinegar, a hint of honey, and a touch of soy sauce inside the same pan.
+Sear them in a hot pan with butter until golden on each side, then set aside.
+Mix balsamic vinegar, a hint of honey, and a touch of soy sauce in the same pan.
 Let it simmer until thickened, then drizzle it over the mushrooms.
-Serve with mashed potatoes for a cosy, hearty meal.
+Serve with mashed potatoes for a cozy, hearty meal.

 Simple.
 Stick around for the following segment—matters are about to get innovative!